IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcexcel.rst

 ```

 This documentation provides clear and organized instructions for using the IfcExcel library to export and read IFC data in Excel.
 Adjustments can be made based on your specific documentation requirements.

+To custom more detail, please refer to the repo [Ifc-to-excel](https://github.com/chuongmep/Ifc-to-excel)